ruishizou/sea-lab-space.github.io/content/contact/index.md

         ### Visiting Role / General Opportunities

         We always welcome undergraduate and graduate studnets from diverse background.
 Visiting roles can be either in-person or remote.
 If you are intersted in joining us as an master, undergraduate, or high school researcher, please fill out <u>[this form](https://forms.gle/zfHRzEqR9USm3sXV8)</u>!

+        Before applying, you may have some questions.
+Check the following FAQs.

+        ### FAQs

+        #### Q: What kind of candidates does SEA Lab look for?

+        A: Passion and enthusiasm!
+We're looking for people who view research as *fun*, *fascinating*, and *exciting*, rather than just "*another task to complete*".
+We want someone who is truly passionate about what they do.
+Don't have all the skills yet?
+That's totally fine—learning and growing is what it's all about!

+        #### Q: I have research experience in HCI/AI but none in health (or the other way around).
+Is that okay?

+        A: Absolutely!
+You already have a great starting point.
+We encourage you to dive into new areas and get to learn what you are excited about while working with us.

+        #### Q: What's the best way to learn about current projects in SEA Lab?

+        A: We regularly update our <u>[Research](/research/)</u> and <u>[Publication](/publication/)</u> pages, where you can find the latest work from the lab.
+You are also welcomed to reach out to any of our members if you are curious to learn more about specific projects—they are always happy to share!

+        #### Q: What kind of support or mentorship can I expect as a SEA Lab member?

+        A: We hope you come to the lab with a *goal*, or at least the plan to discover your *goal*.
+A major part of Orson's role is to support every single lab member in achieving their goals.
+Think of SEA Lab as a resource hub that fuels your journey: You decide your direction, and we're dedicated to making that path a reality together.

+        #### Q: What opportunities are there for collaboration within SEA Lab and across other labs?

+        A: Collaboration is an essential skill for researchers.
+We encourage (while not enforce :)) collaboration within the team and across other labs.
+Feel free to reach out to anyone for potential collaboration, whether it's joining their projects or inviting them to join yours.

+        #### Q: What's the vibe working in SEA Lab?

+        A: As you can probably tell, SEA Lab gathers a group of people who love what they do and are driven to make a real-world impact.
+We only do high-quality research and build great stuff.
+Yes, we may work hard, but we play harder.

+        #### Q: How does compensation work for SEA Lab members?

+        A: Ph.D. students will receive full support (tuition waiver + stipend) as outlined by the DBMI/CS programs.
+We aim to provide as many RAs as possible, with TAs as a backup (which can be a fun and rewarding experience too!)
+        Unfortunately, we cannot offer paid opportunities for undergraduate or master's RAs, and Columbia policy does not allow us to pay remote interns :(

     design:
       columns: '1'
       css_class: justify-text